Outdoor Lighting Codes

 Cities

-Cottonwood Lighting Code (adopted/amended 2000; Official Title: City of Cottonwood Zoning Ordinance, Section 408; link: unofficial copy)
+Cottonwood Lighting Code (adopted/amended 2000) Official Title: City of Cottonwood Zoning Ordinance, Section 408

-Sedona Lighting Code (adopted/amended 2001; Official Title: Sedona Land Development Code, Article 9, Subsection 911.01; link: City of Sedona website)
+Sedona Lighting Code [IDA International Dark-Sky City] (adopted/amended 2001) Official Title: Sedona Land Development Code, Article 9, Subsection 911.01

 Ordinances for Regulating Outdoor Lighting Practices (Illinois Coalition for Responsible Outdoor Lighting)